cloudflare/workers-web-experiments/productivity-suite/README.md

 to deploy all the fragments and legacy application.

 After the deployment is completed you should be able to access the application at: `https://productivity-suite._YOUR_ACCOUNT_DOMAIN_.workers.dev`.

+## Extra

+We discuss what different limitations related to the current implementation are, and possible areas of improvements in the [Limitations and area of improvements document](./limitations-and-improvements.md).